List of Daredevil (TV series) characters

 Main cast members (L–R)) Cox, Woll, Henson, Bernthal, and Yung at the 2015 New York Comic Con.

 Daredevil is an American television series created for Netflix by Drew Goddard, based on the Marvel Comics character of the same name.
 It is set in the Marvel Cinematic Universe (MCU), sharing continuity with the films of the franchise, and is the first in a series of shows that lead up to a crossover miniseries, The Defenders.

 The series stars Charlie Cox as Matt Murdock / Daredevil, as well as Deborah Ann Woll, Elden Henson, Rosario Dawson, and Vincent D'Onofrio.
 Toby Leonard Moore, Vondie Curtis-Hall, Bob Gunton, and Ayelet Zurer join them in the first season, while Jon Bernthal, Élodie Yung, and Stephen Rider join them for the second; Joanne Whalley, Jay Ali and Wilson Bethel join for season three.
 In addition to original characters, several characters based on various Marvel properties also appear throughout the series.

-A Disney+ revival series, Daredevil: Born Again (2025), sees numerous Daredevil actors reprising their roles, including Cox, Woll, Henson, D'Onofrio, Zurer, Bernthal, and Bethel.
+A Disney+ revival series, Daredevil: Born Again (2025–present), sees numerous Daredevil actors reprising their roles, including Cox, Woll, Henson, Moore, D'Onofrio, Zurer, Bernthal, Yung, and Bethel.